diogovalentte/mantium/README.md

 # Dashboard

 By default, the dashboard shows the mangas with unread chapters first, ordering by last released chapter.
-Unread manga names have a animation effect that changes the name color to catch your attention.
+Unread manga names have an animation effect that changes the name color to catch your attention.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/0c696396-fc78-4843-bdad-710888c0d016">